Skip to content

 saveOrUpdate Method

-Note: Be mindful of caching and data awareness issues across sqlSessions.
+Note: Be aware of caching and data awareness issues when working across different sqlSessions.

 @Autowired